Magners: Marketing

 Typically, Magners is advertised as being poured over ice.
-Drinking cider with ice mirrors the move towards chilled and "extra-cold" beers.
-Magners' success led to the UK's cider market-leader Scottish & Newcastle introducing Strongbow Sirrus in summer 2005, a smooth version of its Strongbow cider produced specifically to be poured over ice, although Strongbow Sirrus has since been discontinued.
+Magners' success led to the UK's cider market leader Scottish & Newcastle introducing Strongbow Sirrus in summer 2005, a smooth version of its Strongbow cider produced specifically to be poured over ice, although Strongbow Sirrus has since been discontinued.
 In 2006 they also relaunched Bulmers Original in the UK, a premium packaged cider.

-Magners made its introduction to the United States in 2000, since then Magners Original Irish Cider has been a top selling cider in many major markets around the world.
+Magners made its introduction to the United States in 2000.

 Magners began to research the possibility of relaunching its Irish cider in London in 2005.
-Specialist made it clear that hard cider was a declining market which had little potential.
-Within 18 months after its relaunch Magners was not only the leading bottled alcohol brand in London, but it was a favorite among younger people.
+Specialists made it clear that alcoholic cider was a declining market which had little potential.
+Within 18 months after its relaunch Magners was the leading bottled alcohol brand in London.

-The Magners brand was the title sponsor of rugby union's Celtic League beginning in 2006–07, when the league featured the top teams from Ireland, Wales and Scotland, and ending with the 2010–11 season, the first in which the league included teams from Italy.
+The Magners brand was the title sponsor of rugby union's Celtic League beginning in 2006–07, when the league featured teams from Ireland, Wales and Scotland, and ending with the 2010–11 season, the first in which the league included teams from Italy.
 Magners sponsored the 2007 Brighton Fringe festival.
 From 2003 to 2005 Magners sponsored the Scottish football team Dundee F.C.
 The Magners brand was also one of the main sponsors of the 2009 Edinburgh Festival Fringe and is the main sponsor of the Glasgow International Comedy Festival.
 This has also extended to Singapore, where they sponsored the King's and Queen of Comedy Asia in 2010 and the Comedy Club Series.

 In 2013, it was announced that Magners would replace Tennent's Lager as the main jersey sponsor for Celtic F.C. when that contract expired.

 Magners will be on Celtic's shirts for three years starting from the 2013–14 season.

 On 20 August 2013, Celtic wore the Tipperary Natural Mineral Water logo on the front of their shirts for their UEFA Champions League first-leg clash with FC Shakhter Karagandy due to Kazakhstan's restrictions on alcohol advertising.
 Celtic switched to Tipperary Water as it is also owned by the C&C Group.

-From 2019 until 2022, Magners will sponsor the Cheltenham Gold Cup.
+From 2019 until 2022, Magners sponsored the Cheltenham Gold Cup.